Zero friction.

 Firecode Labs, LLC

-This Privacy Policy was last updated on January 22, 2026 by Firecode Labs, LLC.
+[email protected]This Privacy Policy was last updated on February 22, 2026 by Firecode Labs, LLC.

 You must be at least 13 years old and legally capable of entering into binding contracts.
-You may use the Service only in compliance with these Terms and all applicable laws and regulations.
+You may use the Service only in compliance with these Terms and all applicable laws and regulations.1.2 Personal Use Only

-The Service is intended for personal, non-commercial use unless otherwise agreed upon in writing by Firecode Labs.
+The Service is intended for personal, non-commercial use unless otherwise agreed upon in writing by Firecode Labs.1.3 Account Registration

 You retain ownership of the content (e.g., tasks) you create through the Service.
-By using Propelo, you grant Firecode Labs a limited license to store, process, and sync your task data in order to provide core functionality, including integration with Google Calendar.
+By using Propelo, you grant Firecode Labs a limited license to store, process, and sync your task data in order to provide core functionality, including integration with Google Calendar.3.2 Prohibited Use

 You agree not to use the Service to: